BaldHeads/real_estate_analysis/proposal.md

 houston-austin-dallas

 ## Outline/description
-We will be combining historical Zillow real estate data and historical IRS Income data by zip code to ID areas with undervalued and overvalued properties
+We will be combining historical Zillow real estate data and historical IRS Income data by zip code to ID areas with undervalued and overvalued properties.

 The focus will be on Houston-Dallas-Austin

 ## Research questions to answer
+1. Does a correlation exist between average income and average housing price?

-Is there a pattern in the amount of time it takes for an undervalued area to equalize?
+2. Is there a pattern in the amount of time it takes for an undervalued area to equalize?

-Does one city typically have more undervalued areas?
+3. Does one city typically have more undervalued areas?

-Are certain types of properties more likely to be over or undervalued?
+4. Are certain types of properties more likely to be over or undervalued?

 ## Datasets to be used
-Quandl zillow real estate data
+- Quandl zillow real estate data

-IRS income data by zip code for TX
+- IRS income data by zip code for TX

 ## Rough breakdown of tasks
 1. For all tx zips, get salary data & zillow home price data